GangGreenTemperTatum/Wireshark/README.md

 * Being `"Upstream"` defines that you are closer to the sender of the data in the traffic flow.
 * Being `"Downstream"` defines that you are closer to the recipient of the data in the traffic flow
     * Move the analyzer (Wireshark) along the path to determine the point when you see original packet and re-transmission, moving downstream to identify at which layer 3 hop device the packets start to become delayed in forwarding and|or dropped.
+* The key difference between hubs, switches and bridges is that hubs operate at Layer 1 of the OSI model
+* Bridges and traditional L2 switches work with MAC addresses at Layer 2.
+* VLANs separate broadcast domains
+* Ports separate collision domains **(CSMA/CD)**

 * If `Expert Info` detects **"NOP"** (_No Option / Operator_ - I.E disabling SACK - Selective ACK's) means an inline router may have removed some TCP options.
 Move the analyze to the other side of the routing device and compare the TCP options in the handshake.
 * One way to capture with Wireshark under-the-radar and avoid detection is to disable the TCP/IP stack and disable network name resolution, but Wireshark will continue to capture traffic [Sec Tools](https://sectools.org) and [WireShark Wiki Tools](https://wiki.wireshark.org/tools)
 * `Network Forensics` is the process of examining network traffic for evidence of unusual or unacceptable traffic which may include: